Skip to content

 Off-roading tire pressures

 Obviously, the circumstances and challenges of off-road driving are completely different from tarmac.
-You have uneven terrain, loose surfaces, but will be moving and much lower speeds than on the road.
+You have uneven terrain, and loose surfaces, but will be moving and much lower speeds than on the road.

 Trying to cross sand, much, loose shale, wet rocks, and so on, you’re sure to come undone sooner or later.
 With the smaller contact patch and inability to flex around objects with tires at road pressure, you’re going to be spinning your wheels, sliding, or getting bogged down across everything.